 Thank you for purchasing our High Angle CV Boot Kit!

-Notice to customer: This High Angle CV Boot Kit is designed to reduce CV boot wear in high angle situations.
+Notice to customer: There is no warranty on the ORS High Angle CV Boot Kit.
+This High Angle CV Boot Kit is designed to reduce CV boot wear in high angle situations.
 This part is not designed to fit in the same manner as the OEM CV boot.
 Special fitting is required for this product to function properly.
 It is the sole responsibility of the installer to ensure the CV boot fits and functions properly.
 By installing this product the customer accepts these terms.

 Do not wash these CV boots in high-powered solvents, this has been known to damage the boots.